 In 1994, Honduras signed the Indigenous and Tribal Peoples Convention ILO 169, one of the few Latin American countries to have done so.

-In many cases Indigenous land titles are often poorly defined especially in documents that date back to the mid-19th century.
-Indigenous and non indigenous communities continue to criticize government's alleged complicity in the exploitation of timber and other natural resources on these lands.
+In many cases, Indigenous land titles are often poorly defined especially in documents that date back to the mid-19th century.
+Indigenous and nonindigenous communities continue to criticize the government's alleged complicity in the exploitation of timber and other natural resources on these lands.